Internet Publishing, Broadcasting & Search PortalsIndustry Overview

 Products, Ops & Technology

 Sales of online advertisements account for just over half of US industry revenue; sales of digital subscriptions (access to databases, e-books, periodicals, and games) make up about 30%.
-The majority of US advertising revenue (about 60%) comes from desktop search and display formats, according to the Interactive Advertising Bureau and PricewaterhouseCoopers.
+About 47% of US digital advertising revenue comes from mobile advertising, while about 46% comes from desktop search and display formats, according to the Interactive Advertising Bureau and PricewaterhouseCoopers.
+The remainder comes from desktop classifieds and lead generation.
 Search revenue is recognized from the fees businesses pay internet firms to link their company's site or name to a specific search word or phrase.
 Display advertising is the result of a business paying an internet company for space to display advertising on its website; display advertising includes banner advertising, video, rich media, and sponsorships.
-Other sources of revenue include mobile advertising, subscriptions, and licensing of proprietary products to other sites.